 Although it is a variety of green tea, and although it comes from the same plant variety, there are numerous differences, which all affect the taste.

-For a start, matcha tea spends some of its time (usually the last three weeks before picking) grown in the shade, not the sun which increases the chlorophyll content.
+For a start, matcha green tea spends some of its time (usually the last three weeks before picking) grown in the shade, not the sun which increases the chlorophyll content.
 This is the green pigment that helps plants to process the sun’s rays (photosynthesis) to give them energy.
 Chlorophyll contains antioxidants (that help to fight free radicals in the body) and vitamins that are believed to be beneficial to health.

 The matcha tea leaves are carefully dried and then gently stone ground to produce a vibrant jade-like powdery substance similar in texture to icing sugar.
 Care has to be taken to make sure the leaves never become too hot in the grinding process.
 This procedure is labor-intensive but necessary to preserve both the flavor and the vitamin and antioxidant content.
 Research suggests that matcha contains 20 times the antioxidants present in a normal cup of green tea.